Ledia Juárez

-Ledia Juárez (born 29 August 2001) is a Mexican rhythmic gymnast.
+Ledia Damaris Juárez Alardo (born 29 August 2001) is a Mexican rhythmic gymnast.
 She's a multiple Pan American medalist.

 Personal life

 Ledia was born into a family with a rhythmic gymnastics tradition as her mother is a coach and her aunt is a judge.
 At an early age she was in training sessions and after watching the girls practising the sport she wanted to imitate them, taking up the sport at age four.
 Her dream is to compete at the Olympic Games.
 She was named the 2016 Athlete of the Year in Tampico.
 She's studying international relationships at the Anahuac University.

 Career

 Junior

 She made her international debut at the 2014 Pacif Rim Gymnastics Championships where she was 6th in teams and 15th in the All-Around.
 At the Junior Pan American Rhythmic Gymnastics Championships she won silver in teams.

 In 2016, at the Pan American Championships she won silver in teams, bronze in the All-Around and with rope and ball as well as gold with clubs.